Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/a-layer-based-evaluation-of-signed-language-writing-systems/essay.md

 - strong on why signed languages need writing
 - weak and biased on what kind of writing supposedly follows

+The declared dependencies are therefore uneven.
+Grushkin solves a conceptual and advocacy layer by showing why signed languages need writing.
+The alphabetic recommendation assumes that transfer into English can govern orthographic design and leaves the signed written unit, spatial composition, text model, infrastructure, and comparative evidence unresolved.

 **Layer-level judgment:** Correct and useful as a necessity-of-writing argument for signed languages.